 Introduction: Easy Homemade Ultrasonic Humidifier for Less Than 10$

-While searching for a humidifier to use at home, I saw many cool ultrasonic humidifiers and wondered if I could build myself a cheap one.
-I made this simple humidifier using an ultrasonic mist maker / fogger that I found on eBay.
-This is an easy DIY project you can make for less than 10$.
-As you can see, it works fine!
+While searching for a humidifier to use at home, I saw many cool mist ultrasonic humidifiers and wondered if I could build myself a cheap one.
+This is a homemade humidifier using an ultrasonic mist maker / fogger that I found online.
+It is an easy DIY humidifier project you can make for less than 10$.
+As you can see, it is very efficient!

-Check the videos for a complete step-by-step guide for building this humidifier or to see a quick test with the ultrasonic module.
+Check the videos for a complete step-by-step guide for building this homemade humidifier or to see a quick test with the ultrasonic module.
+You can also visit my website for more information about this ultrasonic humidifier DIY project.

 -Plastic bottle and tape